 One goal of the CDIPS project is to detect transiting planets with known ages.
 Therefore our vetting reports include information to help assess (a) whether the transiting planet candidate is real, and (b) whether the reported age is correct.
-The code used to make these reports for the 2019-09-18 through 2019-11-25 planet candidates is available online.
+The code used to make these reports is available online.

-Figures 1 to 6 summarize the document construed for these purposes.
-The planet candidate chosen for these figures (Gaia-DR2 554111035713815552 = TIC 110718787) was chosen in part because it passed all the tests.
-It was reported as a giant planet candidate in an open cluster on Sep 9, 2019.
-Higher resolution HATSouth photometry revealed about a month afterward that the dip signal comes from a neighboring eclipsing binary.
+Figures 1 to 7 summarize the document construed for these purposes.
+The planet candidate chosen for these figures (Gaia-DR2 532542547468722176 = TIC 401153825) was chosen because it showcases many of the vetting report features, while also being a likely eclipsing binary.